lsenjov/politico/Constitution.md

 ### 1.1.1 Ruling Body

-1.1.1.a The ruling party is an elected body, totalling [INSERT NUMBER HERE] members.
+1.1.1.a The ruling party is an elected body, totalling [INSERT NUMBER HERE] members

 1.1.1.b Each member is entitled to a single vote.